deparr/zf/doc/zf.md

 `0` : Success

-`1` : No candidates given on stdin or aborted the interactive interface with esc or ctrl-c
+`1` : No input given on stdin or aborted the interactive interface with esc or ctrl-c

 `2` : Error